Aiven-Open/klaw-docs/docs/docs/howto/installation/run-docker.rst

 This can be configured in two ways.

 1. Configure the application.properties as normal and execute ```./klaw-docker.sh --all``` that will build and redeploy Klaw with the updated configuration settings
-2. Configure the docker-compose-klaw.yaml environment variables to add to the environment settings and execute ```./klaw-docker.sh --deploy``` to redeploy the environmental changes and restart Klaw
+2. Configure the docker-compose-klaw.yaml environment variables to add to the environment settings and execute ```./klaw-docker.sh --deploy``` to redeploy the environmental changes and restart Klaw.
- * Here is an example of updating the docker-compose-klaw.yaml
+ Here is an example of updating the docker-compose-klaw.yaml
 ::

  environment: